-- (4) The amounts shown in this column represent payments made under annual bonus plans.
-Bonuses listed in this column as being earned in 2009 were actually paid in March 2010, bonuses listed in this column as being earned in 2010 were actually paid in March 2011 and bonuses listed in this column as being earned in 2011 were actually paid in February 2012. - (5) Represents the aggregate change in pension value of the named executive officer's accumulated benefit under our defined benefit pension plan.
-See the pension benefits table on page 38 for additional information, including the present value assumptions used in this calculation.
-We do not have any non-qualified deferred compensation plans. - (6) The amounts shown in this column include automobile allowances and our company's matching contributions to our 401(k) plan.
-In accordance with SEC rules, the compensation in the table omits information regarding group life, health, hospitalization and medical reimbursement plans that do not discriminate in scope, terms or operation, in favor of executive officers or directors of B&G Foods and that are available generally to all salaried employees.
+- (3) The amounts shown in this column represent payments made under annual bonus plans.
+Bonuses listed in this column as being earned in 2011 were actually paid in February 2012, bonuses listed in this column as being earned in 2012 were actually paid in February 2013 and bonuses listed in this column as being earned in 2013 were actually paid in February 2014. - (4) Represents the aggregate change in pension value of the named executive officer's accumulated benefit under our defined benefit pension plan.
+In accordance with SEC rules, negative amounts have been reported as zero in this table.
+During fiscal 2013, negative amounts for Messrs.
+Wenner, Cantwell and Lerner were \$34,251, \$25,207 and \$9,546, respectively.
+See the pension benefits table on page 35 for additional information, including the present value assumptions used in this calculation.
+We do not have any non-qualified deferred compensation plans. - (5) The amounts shown in this column include automobile allowances and our company's matching contributions to our 401(k) plan.
+In accordance with SEC rules, the compensation in the table omits information regarding plans or arrangements such as group life, health, hospitalization and medical reimbursement plans that do not discriminate in scope, terms or operation, in favor of executive officers or directors of B&G Foods and that are available generally to all salaried employees.